-If you are bringing a new bundle of joy home from the hospital soon, you might wonder how your feline family members will get along with a newborn.
+If you are bringing a new bundle of joy home from the hospital soon, you might wonder how your feline family member will get along with a newborn.
 Will they hurt the baby?
-Worse yet, can the mere presence of a cat in the home make your baby sick?
+Worse, can the mere presence of a cat in the home make your baby sick?

-Cats pose multiple potential health risks when you have young children in the home.
-Keep reading to learn more about the dangers cats pose to babies and what you can do to minimize your child’s risk.
+Cats can pose multiple potential health risks when you have young children in the home.
+Keep reading to learn more about the dangers that cats pose to babies and what you can do to minimize your children’s risk.

 The 11 Dangers Cats Pose to Babies

 There are several dangers cats can inflict on babies, so you want to think about whether having your cat around your baby frequently is a good idea.

 Cats can carry many infectious diseases that could be harmful to your baby.
 These diseases can be passed on to humans through scratching or feces.
 For example, your baby could develop an infection if you clean the cat’s litter box and then touch your baby or feeding equipment without first washing your hands.

 Toxoplasmosis is a real concern for families, especially pregnant people and young children.
 This infection can cause flu-like symptoms like aches, swollen glands, and fever.
 To reduce the risk of developing this infection, keep your kitty inside and away from stray cats, use gloves when changing their litter box, and don’t feed them raw meat.

 Toxocariasis is a human illness caused by the Toxocara cati roundworm.
 Eggs from the roundworm will pass into your cat’s feces and can live for a long time.
 People, or babies, can swallow these eggs if they touch a contaminated surface.
 This happens more often in playground-age children, but babies can also develop toxocariasis.

 When the eggs are swallowed, they pass into the intestines and hatch into larvae.
 The larvae will enter the intestinal wall and bloodstream, enabling them to travel to other areas of the body.
 They can live for months or even years in humans.